ninoloid/deall/auth-service/README.md

 URL:
   http://127.0.0.1:3000/auth/refresh-token

+METHOD: POST

 Embed the "refresh token" to req.headers.authorization instead of "access token".
-This endpoint will return the same format of login endpoint but the access token is replaced by new generated token.
+This endpoint will return the same format with login endpoint but the access token is replaced by new generated token.
 ```

 ---